 Have your dental treatment done in dreamtime.

 These affiliates of Facelab clinics are run by dental surgeons who work closely with specialist medical anaesthesiologists in purpose built anaesthetic facilities.
 In these facilities patients are ‘put to sleep’ in the same manner as for a hip replacement, nose job (rhinoplasty), appendectomy or cardiac by-pass surgery.
-In almost every cases, patients are not administered with ‘intravenous / twilight sedation’ (that have recently been noted in the press for adverse reactions, overdoses and deaths), but are given a full general anaesthetic.
+In almost every case, patients are not administered with ‘intravenous / twilight sedation’ (that have recently been noted in the press for adverse reactions, overdoses and deaths), but are given a full and safe general anaesthetic.

 - Most dental treatments can be performed while asleep without any recollection of events

 - Specialist anaesthetist working in purpose built facilities with State of the art equipment